BlkPingu/RailsProjectTemplate/README.md

 ### Start the Project

+1. `gem pristine --all` to prepare the project
+2. run `gem install bundler` and `bundler install`
-1. Type `bin/rails server` in your console to start the test server
+3. Type `bin/rails server` in your console to start the test server
-2. open your favorite browser at http://localhost:3000
+4. open your favorite browser at http://localhost:3000
-3. The project should be displayed
+5. The project should be displayed

 ###  Further Souces